dardesantis/DJSON-Viewer/README.md

 * Show JSON path of the elements on hover and copy it with the context menu
 * Option to start with JSON collapsed (always or if the file is big)
 * Recognize nested JSON strings in properties value
+* MD5 strings from input popup or context menu

 A background worker is used to prevent the UI freezing when processing very long JSON pages.